+Donohue said that not long after this a miracle happened.
+At the time, he landscaped for a man that lived down the road from the lighthouse.
 This man was soon to become New York Senator Daniel Patrick Moynihan's son-in-law.
 When Moynihan heard about the lighthouse's need for funding, he was able to get the ball rolling to provide funding to the Army Corps to eventually conduct a study of the area.

-When the Army Corps completed its study, it was determined that a rock seawall of about 28,000-tons could protect the lighthouse from erosion, so the Coast Guard engineers in collaboration with the Montauk Historical Society, and Parks Department constructed a 770-feet long seawall with the Army Corps' consultation.
+When the Army Corps completed its study, it was determined that a rock seawall of about 28,000 tons could protect the lighthouse from erosion, so the Coast Guard engineers in collaboration with the Montauk Historical Society, and Parks Department constructed a 770-foot-long seawall with the Army Corps' consultation.
 The work proved to be successful, and the project was able to withstand several storms.